RAMER & HEDRICK, P.C. STANDS BY TENNESSEE BIG RIG INJURY VICTIMS

 - tailgating.
 Trucks require a lot of room to safely slow down or stop.
 But often, truckers get too close to the vehicle in front of them, reducing their chances of appropriately reacting if the lead car hits the brakes.
 Especially at high rates of speed, slowing or stopping suddenly can easily lead to catastrophe.

-If a truck accident was caused by any of the above factors, the victims or their families could retain a truck accident lawyer and file suit against the negligent party.
+If a truck accident was caused by any of the above factors, the victims or their families could retain a Chattanooga truck accident lawyer and file suit against the negligent party.
 If, for example, it can be proven that a truck driver drove beyond the weekly hourly limit as defined by state law, the trucking company also could be held liable for knowingly allowing the driver to break the law.
 In a case like this, a lawsuit could have multiple defendants, all liable for damages.

-TRUCKING REGULATIONS OFTEN ARE NOT FOLLOWED
+REGULATIONS OFTEN ARE NOT FOLLOWED

 Truck accidents can be devastating for everyone involved.
 Given the sheer potential for death, injury and damage, the trucking industry is subject to considerable State and Federal safety regulations and oversight.
 While there are many different causes of big rig crashes, negligence often is at the root.
 To stay in business, trucking fleet operators must comply with substantial rules and regulations related to the mechanical condition of their vehicles as well as the well-being of their drivers.
 The Federal Motor Carrier Safety Administration was put in place in 2000 to prevent injuries and fatalities involving commercial vehicles, and its regulations are vast.
 Sometimes it can be proven that these regulations were not followed by the trucking companies.
 Examples include failure to monitor fatigued drivers or delays in scheduled big rig maintenance.
 Either could have catastrophic consequences on the road.

 Because personal injury, property damage and economic losses tend to be magnified in truck accident cases, the level of compensation often is higher than accidents involving only cars.
 Additionally, multiple parties could be held responsible, including the driver and the company that employs the driver.
-Our Chattanooga truck accident lawyers specialize in cases involving big rig crashes, and our Firm will be able to determine who likely is liable and responsible for the injuries you suffered.
+Our Chattanooga truck accident attorneys specialize in cases involving big rig crashes, and our Firm will be able to determine who likely is liable and responsible for the injuries you suffered.
 Ramer & Hedrick, P.C. will aggressively pursue them on your behalf.

 THEIR LAWYERS WILL BE READY.
 WILL YOU?